career change at 30

 6. Greater Job Satisfaction

-There is a different level of satisfaction that comes from seeing your ideas come to fruition and directly impact your business’s success.
-If you are working a job where you feel easily replaceable and like the work you do goes unnoticed, you are likely to lose interest.
+There is a different level of satisfaction that comes from being your own boss.
+Every choice you make will directly impact your business’s success.
+Working a job where you feel easily replaceable and the work you do goes unnoticed is incredibly frustrating.
+Don't waste your time on a career that is making you miserable.
+Manage your own company, and watch your actions make a difference.
+It's super rewarding!

 Tradespeople are a vital and respected part of society whose services will be needed for as long as the population continues to grow.
 This means that there is always a place for new tradespeople in society and there is little chance of you feeling undervalued or unneeded if you start your own trade business!